thePlatform/thePlatform-video-manager/readme.txt

 Show User ID as - If the User ID Custom Field is visible to editors, we will substitute it by either the user Full Name, Email, Nickname or Username
-Plugin Embed button type - Determine if thePlatform button should appear as a media_button, a TinyMCE button or both MPX Upload Server - Default MPX server to upload new media to, Default Server will attempt to intelligently pick a server Default Publish Profile - If set, uploaded media will automatically publish to the selected profile.
+Plugin Embed button type - Determine if thePlatform button should appear as a media_button, a TinyMCE button or both MPX Upload Server - Default MPX server to upload new media to, Default Server will attempt to intelligently pick a server Default Publish Profile - If set, uploaded media will automatically publish to the selected profile Thumbnail Encoding Profile - The Encoding Profile to use when generating new thumbnails via the plugin

 = Filters =
 tp_base_embed_url - Just the player URL